PerkinElmer

-PerkinElmer, Inc., previously styled Perkin-Elmer, is an American global corporation focused in the business areas of diagnostics, life science research, food, environmental and industrial testing.
+PerkinElmer, Inc., previously styled Perkin-Elmer, is an American global corporation that was founded in 1937 and originally focused on precision optics.
+Over the years it went into and out of several different businesses via acquisitions and divestitures; these included defense products, semiconductors, computer systems, and others.
+By the 21st century, PerkinElmer was focused in the business areas of diagnostics, life science research, food, environmental and industrial testing.
 Its capabilities include detection, imaging, informatics, and service.
-PerkinElmer produces analytical instruments, genetic testing and diagnostic tools, medical imaging components, software, instruments, and consumables for multiple end markets.

-PerkinElmer is part of the S&P 500 Index and operates in 190 countries.
+It produced analytical instruments, genetic testing and diagnostic tools, medical imaging components, software, instruments, and consumables for multiple end markets.
+PerkinElmer was part of the S&P 500 Index and operated in 190 countries.